Last changed

 docker pull cgr.dev/chainguard/hugo

-Need access to a specific version?
+Need access to a specific tag?
 Contact us.

-Sign InThis is a minimal Hugo image.
+Sign UpThis is a minimal Hugo image.

-This image is available on cgr.dev
+For those with access, this container image is available on cgr.dev

 :